dinkelspiel/homepage/src/posts/the-basics-for-a-fullstack-spa-in-gleam.md

 }
 ```

 Throughout this article you can run the frontend by using the command below, and it should automatically reload the page when you update the code (remember to install inotifytools if you're in wsl or on Linux).
+Run this command once to setup your application and to see that a frontend is running on http://localhost:1234.

 ```bash
 $ gleam run -m lustre/dev start